Safer Federal Workplace - GSA Leased Locations

 Cleaning and Disinfecting Guidance

 Cleaning staff shall use products in accordance with directions provided by the manufacturer.
-Cleaning staff shall wear disposable gloves (e.g., latex, nitrile, etc.), facemasks, and any additional personal protective equipment (PPE) as recommended by the cleaning and disinfectant product manufacturers.
-Disinfection application and products should be chosen so as to not damage interior finishes or furnishings.
+Cleaning staff shall wear disposable gloves (e.g., latex, nitrile, etc.), facemasks, and any additional personal protective equipment (PPE) as recommended by the cleaning product manufacturers.
+The application of cleaning products should be chosen so as to not damage interior finishes or furnishings.

 Guidance for Confirmed or Suspected Cases in Leased Locations